Formation and evolution of transient jets and their cavities in black-hole X-ray binaries: Introduction

 The concept of launching of powerful jets by rotating black holes (BHs) involving Magnetically Arrested Disks (MAD; \citealt{BK74, Narayan03}) provides new tools to explain a large diversity of accretion flow properties and their time evolution, as well as it explains high jet production efficiencies.
 It connects the idea of generating initially Poynting-flux dominated jets by rotating black holes (\citealt{BZ77}, hereafter \bz) using the magnetic field of the MAD (\citealt{Igumenshchev08, Tchekhovskoy11,McKinney12} and references therein).
 That magnetic field is so strong that its pressure counterbalances the ram pressure of the accretion flow.
 In contrast to standard accretion disc theories, where the structure of accretion flows down to the innermost stable orbits is not affected by magnetic fields and their role is limited to provide viscosity via the magneto-rotational instability, accretion onto a BH in the MAD proceeds via magnetic Rayleigh-Taylor instability across the unipolar flux of poloidal magnetic field threading the BH and innermost parts of the accretion flow (see \citealt{Davis20} for a review).

 Independently whether the system reaches the MAD state or not, rotating BHs threaded by poloidal magnetic fields produce Poynting-flux dominated outflows (\bz).
 Advantages of MAD models over those with weaker fields, named SANE (standard-and-normal-evolution; \citealt{Narayan12b}), are not limited to the possibility of producing most powerful jets observed in AGNs and XRBs, but also by getting them well collimated.
 Since relativistic \bz outflows cannot self-collimate \citep{Begelman94}, external collimation is needed \citep{Bogovalov99, Globus16}.
-That collimation in the MAD model can be provided by MHD winds produced by accretion flows enclosed within the MAD zone.
-In the case of SANE models, the \bz outflows can be confined by radiative or thermal accretion disc winds, but those are not expected to be good collimators on larger scales.
+That collimation can be provided by nonrelativistic (or at most mildly relativistic) MHD outflows from innermost portions of the accretion flow, see, e.g., fig.\ 4 of \citet{McKinney12}.
+Such outflows are efficient only when the total magnetic flux exceeds the limiting value of the MAD (i.e., the magnetic flux that can be confined on the BH by the ram pressure of the accretion flow).
+In that case, the excess poloidal magnetic flux threading the inner accretion flow facilitates the outflows.
+In the case of SANE models, magnetic disk outflows are either absent or very weak.
+The \bz BH outflows could be then confined by radiative or thermal accretion disc winds, but those are wide, and not expected to be good collimators on larger scales.

 We focus in this paper on production and evolution of transient/episodic jets in BH X-ray binaries (XRBs; e.g., \citealt{FBG04}) and on the nature of cavities surrounding them \citep{Heinz02}.
 Two main types of jets are observed in BH XRBs, compact and transient.
 The former are relatively steady jets associated with the hard spectral state (see, e.g., \citealt{ZG04, DGK07} for reviews of spectral states) of BH XRBs.
 Their sizes observed in radio are limited to $\sim\!
 10^{15}$\,cm (e.g., \citealt{Stirling01}) and are often unresolved by radio observations, and thus also referred to as the core jets.
 The transient jets are associated with transitions from the hard intermediate state (defined as the softest part of the hard state, with the X-ray photon index $>$2) to the soft one, and are observed as discrete moving ejecta \citep{MR94, FBG04}.
 Often both the approaching and the receding components are seen (e.g., \citealt{Fender99, Bright20}), and they are sometimes detected up to a parsec scale (e.g., \citealt{Carotenuto21}).